Alibaba's IPO architect lays out blueprint for e-commerce empire

 That business is huge.
 Take China's "Singles' Day", the annual November 11 commercial celebration for people who are single that Alibaba has turned into the world's biggest online shopping day.

-Last time, goods sold on Alibaba's platforms were worth over 35 billion yuan ($5.63 billion).
+Last time, goods sold on Alibaba's platforms were worth over 35 billion yuan.
 By comparison, the last U.S. "Cyber Monday" of year-end holiday sales online racked up $1.74 billion.

 "Alibaba effectively created the way e-commerce works in China," said Duncan Clark, managing director at Beijing-based technology advisor BDA.
 "It took a lot of guts and a lot of capital," said Clark, hired as a consultant in Alibaba's early years, who introduced Ma at a Stanford University lecture in 2011.

 Alibaba today has over 25,000 employees.
 Its Taobao marketplace allows individuals and small businesses to sell directly to customers.
-Instead of collecting a fee on sales, like eBay Inc, it charges vendors to advertise.
+Instead of collecting a fee on sales, like eBay Inc (EBAY.O), it charges vendors to advertise.

-Alibaba's other big business, Tmall.com, is more like Amazon Inc. It provides an online storefront for brand-name companies like sportswear maker Nike Inc and clothing retailer Gap Inc, earning revenue from sales commissions and set-up fees.
+Alibaba's other big business, Tmall.com, is more like Amazon Inc (AMZN.O).
+It provides an online storefront for brand-name companies like sportswear maker Nike Inc (NKE.N) and clothing retailer Gap Inc (GPS.N), earning revenue from sales commissions and set-up fees.

 Connecting these businesses is Alipay, an online payment platform comparable to eBay's PayPal that allows consumers to skirt traditional bank payment systems.
 Alipay, part of Alibaba Small and Micro Financial Services Group and not part of any proposed listed company, controls almost half of China's online payment market.